Guerrilla war in the Baltic states: In Lithuania

-The report of a commission formed at a KGB prison a few days after the October 15, 1956, arrest of Adolfas Ramanauskas ("Vanagas"), chief commander of the Union of Lithuanian Freedom Fighters, noted the following:
+The report of a commission formed at a KGB prison a few days after the 15 October 1956, arrest of Adolfas Ramanauskas ("Vanagas"), chief commander of the Union of Lithuanian Freedom Fighters, noted the following:

 Juozas Lukša was among those who managed to escape to the West; he wrote his memoirs in Paris – Fighters for Freedom.
-Lithuanian Partisans Versus the U.S.S.R. and was killed after returning to Lithuania in 1951.
+Lithuanian Partisans Versus the U.S.S.R., and was killed after returning to Lithuania in 1951.

-Pranas Končius (code name Adomas) was one of the few last Lithuanian anti-Soviet resistance fighters, killed in action by Soviet forces on July 6, 1965 (some sources indicate he shot himself in order to avoid capture on July 13).
+Pranas Končius (code name Adomas) was one of the last few Lithuanian anti-Soviet resistance fighters, killed in action by Soviet forces on 6 July 1965 (some sources indicate he shot himself in order to avoid capture on 13 July).
 He was awarded the Cross of Vytis posthumously in 2000.

 Benediktas Mikulis, one of the last known partisans to remain in the forest, emerged in 1971.
 He was arrested in the 1980s and spent several years in prison.